-Wataynikaneyap Power works with Indigenous communities and qualified contractors to conduct environmental monitoring of areas within the Project footprint, especially within endangered species habitat.
+Wataynikaneyap Power works with First Nations and qualified contractors to conduct environmental monitoring of areas within the Project footprint, especially within endangered species habitat.

-Following construction, sensitive environmental features (like den sites, hibernacula, caribou nursery and winter use areas, maternity roosting habitats) that intersect with the Project will continue to be monitored to ensure effective protective measures are in place.
+Following construction, sensitive environmental features (like den sites, hibernacula, caribou nursery and winter use areas, maternity roosting habitats) that are confirmed to intersect with the Project will continue to be monitored to ensure effective protective measures are in place.